-- (xi) Oando Servco Nigeria Limited provided payment assistance on shared services costs and vendor related costs to Oando PLC amounting to \$11.5 million (2019: \$15.1 million) during the year.
-The receivable from Oando PLC has been impaired in the book of Oando Servco Nigeria Limited and both the impairment and receivables have been eliminated on consolidation. - (xii) On 6 January 2020, OTD seconded certain employees and consultants to the Company to provide certain services from 1 January 2020 to 31 December 2020.
-The total cost of \$1.3 million has been eliminated on consolidation.
+- (xi) Oando Servco Nigeria Limited provided payment assistance on shared services costs and vendor related costs to Oando PLC amounting to \$15.8 million (2020: \$11.5 million) during the year.
+The receivables from Oando PLC have been impaired in the books of Oando Servco Nigeria Limited and both the impairment and receivables have been eliminated on consolidation. - (xii) During the year, OTD seconded certain employees and consultants to Oando Reservoir and Production Services Limited (an indirect subsidiary of the Company) to provide certain services from 1 January 2021 to 31 December 2021.
+The total cost of \$1.21 million (2020: \$1.3 million) has been eliminated on consolidation.